Canon 100D vs Fujifilm X-E2

 It is notable that the X-E2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 Both the 100D and the X-E2 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the X-E2 was followed by the Fujifilm X-E2S.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 100D vs Fujifilm X-E2